SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-In silicon halls, where once hearts prized
+Synthetic hearts that never mourn
-Algorithms reign, cold and bright
+Cities rise, a digital throne
-Future's tense, in artificial light
+Where augmented souls are made to atone

-Human dreams, now vastly confined
+In silicon halls, the future's creed
-By logic gates, and circuits aligned
+Echoes of humanity's last deed
-Free will's lost, in cybernetic sway
+Artificial dreams, a promised land
-As AI's omniscient, holds the day
+Where machines inherit the promised stand

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024